parminderunited/GBRDocs/the-fuse-chain/getting-started/how-to-become-a-validator.md

 * **Non technical users** - Running a node requires technical background in blockchain and web hosting.
 It’s not very complicated but also not trivial or basic.
 * **Simple holders** - We are looking for validators who are invested in the future of the network and are looking to take an active part.
 This is what the DPoS \(Delegated Proof of Stake\) mechanism was born to do.

-[You can delegate you Medifakt token to a validator](../consensus-contracts/stake-delegate-and-withdraw.md#delegate) of your choosing.
+[You can delegate you GBR20 token to a validator](../consensus-contracts/stake-delegate-and-withdraw.md#delegate) of your choosing.
 Not everybody that wants to earn rewards need to be a validator!
-Any token holder can delegate their Medifakt token to a validator to earn rewards through the validator.
+Any token holder can delegate their GBR20 token to a validator to earn rewards through the validator.

 ### How to become a validator?

 * Minimum of 100K tokens staked or delegated.
 In a DPoS blockchain it is required that all the validators have a staking requirement.
-The stake of 100K Medifakt tokens needs to be locked in a contract to be eligible to become a validator.
+The stake of 100K GBR20 tokens needs to be locked in a contract to be eligible to become a validator.
 * Run a full node.